 Independent contractors come in many shapes and sizes.
 While some contractors charge by the hour for their work, others charge per job or project.
 We see these workers as dog walkers, rideshare drivers, and an increasing number of techies flocking to the information technology field.

-As the gig-economy rises and remote work becomes more mainstream, the number of independent contracts is steadily rising.
-According to Forbes, almost one-third of workers have worked for themselves, while 14% primarily work as an independent contractor.
+As the gig economy rises and remote work becomes more mainstream, the number of independent contracts steadily rises.
+According to Forbes, almost one-third of workers have worked for themselves, while 14% primarily work as independent contractors.

-While an "independent contractor" is different from a standard employee, the exact definition of your role is not set in stone and it does not mean they do not qualify as an employee.
+While an "independent contractor" differs from a standard employee, the exact definition of the role is not set in stone.

 Generally, a company that contracts with an independent contractor tells the contractor what the scope of work is, but doesn’t have substantial control over how the contractor achieves the desired result.
 The contractor may use their own materials and have expenses that aren’t reimbursed.

 The IRS has a “right-to-control” test that is used to determine whether an individual is an employee or an independent contractor.
 The IRS says that the facts that provide evidence of the degree of control and independence fall into three basic categories:

 - Behavioral: Does the employer have the right to control how the worker does the work for which they were hired?
 If no, then they are characterized as an independent contractor.

 - Financial: An independent contractor is likely to have: